Child Pornography Lawyer in Seattle

 Children are weaker than adults, so child abuse and neglect, child endangerment, and child exploitation are grave matters.
 The prevention of youngster abuse is an imperative for everyone, so it’s understandable that law enforcement officers and district attorneys are sometimes overzealous.
 In the pursuit of those who violate the rights of children, the rights of suspects can sometimes be violated and an innocent person is sometimes accused.
-Seattle child pornography lawyer Kevin Trombold diligently protects the rights of persons suspected of child pornography in the Seattle area.
+Seattle sex crimes lawyer Kevin Trombold diligently protects the rights of persons suspected of child pornography.
 With more than two decades of experience, Kevin Trombold has built a reputation for exceptional legal ethics and excellence.
 If you face a child pornography charge in or near Seattle, call the Law Offices of Kevin Trombold immediately.

 CHILD PORNOGRAPHY LAWS

 Viewing or possessing child pornography is not considered protected speech under the Constitution.
 In fact, it is a crime that is taken very seriously in Washington and other states across the country.
 Child pornography charges are divided into two different categories: possession and viewing.
 This means whether you possess the images or actively view them, you may be charged with a crime.